VhugoJc/Task-Manager/readme.md

-# React and Spring Boot CRUD Task Application
+# Next JS and Spring Boot CRUD Task Application

 This is a CRUD (Create, Read, Update, Delete) application built using React for the frontend and Spring Boot for the backend.